-Any Business Program student found to have committed an act referenced in the college's Academic Honesty policy, including the misuse of AI, will receive the following sanctions:
+Any student found to have committed an act of academic dishonesty will receive the following sanctions:

 - 1. The first instance of academic dishonesty will result in a conference with the instructor and a written warning.
-The student will also lose any and all points associated with the assignment.
-If parts of the assignment were plagiarized, but not the whole assignment, the student will lose all points associated with the plagiarized parts. - 2.
+The student will also lose any and all points associated with the assignment. - 2.
 The second instance of academic dishonesty will result in an additional conference with the instructor, and the student will receive a failing grade at the end of the semester.